Wireframe of a website, with different devices representing the different screen sizes

 When to Use Wireframes?

-1. Explore the initial idea: At the start of a project, wireframes help visualize rough ideas.
-They bring abstract concepts to life.
+1. Explore the initial idea: At the start of a project, wireframes help designers and design teams visualize rough ideas and bring abstract concepts to life.

-2. Collect meaningful feedback: Before you get into the details of a design, wireframes help you gather initial feedback.
-Stakeholders, members of the design team, and potential users can provide valuable insights before you move on to the next step.
+2. Collect meaningful feedback: Before you get right down into the details of a design, wireframes can help you get in that vital initial feedback to see if you’re on the right track.
+Stakeholders, members of the design team, and potential users can provide valuable insights so you’ll be better placed—and more clued up—to revisit, tweak, or discard things before you move on to the next step.

-3. Plan functionality: Wireframes map out where you will place functional elements like buttons or interactive features.
-It helps you understand how to create an interaction design for usability.
+3. Plan functionality: Wireframes map where you’re going to put functional elements—like buttons or interactive features—and it helps you understand how to create an interaction design for usability, and one that will work well.

 Show Hide video transcript